Pike square: History

 Charles did not believe that a force even twice his size on foot without archers could possibly pose him any threat.
 However, Charles and his forces found the pike square impossible to penetrate on horseback and dangerous to approach on foot.
 When threatened, the square could point all of the pikes at the enemy forces and merely move inexorably toward its target.
 All these considerations aside, the primary strength of the Swiss pike formation lay in its famous charge, a headlong rush against the enemy with leveled pikes and a coordinated battle cry.
 At Nancy, the Swiss routed the Burgundians, and Charles himself died in the battle.
 This success was repeated on various European battlefields, most remarkably in the early battles of the Italian Wars.
 With their famed discipline and in combination with heavy cavalry like the gendarme, the Swiss pike squares were almost invincible on the late medieval battlefield.
 The dominance of the pure pike formation only came to an end when the pike and shot formation was introduced at the end of the fifteenth century.

-The pike square dominated European battlefields and influenced the development of tactics well into the 17th century.
+The pike square dominated European battlefields and influenced the development of tactics well into the 17th and early 18th century.
 Even when muskets became common, their slow rate of fire meant that soldiers armed with them were vulnerable to cavalry; to combat this, some soldiers continued to carry pikes until the improving performance of firearms and the introduction of the bayonet allowed armies to drop the use of pikes.
 "As Michael Roberts has demonstrated, major changes occurred between 1560 and 1660 in four areas: tactics, strategy, size of armies, and sociopolitical institutions….
 At the tactical level, Maurice of Nassau's doctrinal innovations changed the traditional 50 ft pike square into a line of musketry only 10 feet deep, all of which minimized the effect of incoming fire while maximizing the outgoing fire effect."